ep185/Today-in-History/README.md

 I also have changed the name of the branch master from origin to history to give my github page a flavour of the website theme.

 The repository website is under name `http://ep185.github.io/Today-in-History`.
-This can be cloned to your repository by adding `git clone http://ep185.github.io/Today-in-History` and if you want to break from my git hup page you will need to `git remote rm history` not `git remote rm origin` as mentioned above i have changed origin to history in keepin with the theme of the website.
+This can be cloned to your repository by adding `git clone http://ep185.github.io/Today-in-History` and if you want to break from my git hub page you will need to `git remote rm history` not `git remote rm origin` as mentioned above I have changed origin to history in keeping with the theme of the website.

+I deployed my website by going to my repository for Today in History on Github, then I selected settings on the options below `ep185/Today-in-History`.
+Then i scrolled down to the *GitHub Pages* section and clicked on the dropdown list below _source_.
+There I changed it from none to master branch which published my website under `https://ep185.github.io/Today-in-History/`.

 # Media
 All the images where found from google searches on the topics in question.